The Boys Are Back (film): Plot

-Joe Warr is a top sportswriter from England, now in Australia, living in an isolated homestead on the Fleurieu Peninsula near Adelaide, with his second wife Katy and their young son Artie.
+Joe Warr is a top sportswriter from England, now in Australia, living in an isolated homestead on the Fleurieu Peninsula near Adelaide in South Australia, with his second wife Katy and their young son Artie.
 In leisure hours Joe's relationship with his son is more like a big brother — they play boisterous, possibly dangerous, games together.
 The homestead is ideal for a bright energetic young boy — it has a treehouse, flying fox and swimming pool.
 Katy is diagnosed with cancer and dies, forcing Joe to cope with the responsibilities of being a single parent.

 Joe's teenage son from his first marriage, Harry, flies in during "hols" from his boarding-school in England (Joe's alma mater).
 Harry is resentful, believing he had been abandoned by his father, and now by his mother.
 He feels out of place in the freedom of this strange informal home with a new rambunctious brother and a father he barely remembers.
 Joe tries to establish a relationship, hold down his job, and run a household, and falling short in each.
 Help comes from Laura, a single mother who helps out at Artie's primary school, and Katy's parents, who run a vineyard closer to Adelaide.
 He cheats at his job by writing about what he sees at home on his TV screen rather that attending the events.